shreshth3000/traffic-analysis/README.md

 ![Sample Output](sample_output.jpg)
 1. Cars with green bounding boxes are moving forwards (away the camera) and cars with red boundinf boxes are moving backwards(towards from the camera)
-2. The lane colours signify the trafic in that particular lane.
+2. The lane colours signify the traffic in that particular lane.

 ## Below are the different approaches with instructions to run and results for object detection.